mikeizbicki/ucr-cs100/textbook/C++/DataStructures/README.md

 }
 ```

 The default linked list is a doubly linked list (it contains pointers to the previous node as well as the next).
-If you want a singly linked list, then use stl `<forward_list>`.
+If you want a singly linked list, then use STL `<forward_list>`.

 ### Stack